 The principal source of our operating cash flow is cash receipts from the sale of our products, net of costs to manufacture, store, market and deliver to customers.
-We have remained free of bank debt for the past twenty-six years and we fund our operations from cash balances and cash flow generated from operations.
+The Company temporarily borrowed on the line of credit during the fourth quarter of fiscal 2014 to provide capital to pay for operating expenses including payments to meat suppliers with seven or less day terms.
+The Company paid approximately \$7.4 million more dollars for the same commodities in fiscal 2014 as compared to their cost in fiscal 2013.
+There were no borrowings outstanding under this line of credit as of October 31, 2014.
+The Company is currently in compliance with all provisions of the line of credit agreement.
+We typically fund our operations from cash balances and cash flow generated from operations.
 We normally expect positive operating cash flows in the first quarter of our fiscal year from the liquidation of inventory and accounts receivable balances related to holiday season sales.
 We typically build inventories in the third quarter for anticipated holiday season sales that occur in the fourth and first quarters.
 Anticipated commodity price trends may also affect cash balances.
 Certain commodities may be purchased in advance of our immediate needs to lower the ultimate cost of processing.